groxaxo/Auralis-Enhanced/docs/ADDING_MODELS.md

 - `conditioning_config`: Defines how your model handles conditioning like speaker embeddings.

 Check out `xttsv2_engine.py` for inspiration.

+### 3. Implement HF methods such as form pretrained and and make a compatible (fast) tokenier if not already present

+To do this steps you can also take inspiration from our xtts implementation

 ### 4. Update the TTS Class